 POSTDOCTORAL FELLOWSHIP IN DIGITAL MENTAL HEALTH

 Northwestern University’s Center for Behavioral Intervention Technologies (CBITs; www.cbits.northwestern.edu) is seeking applicants for our NIMH T32 postdoctoral fellowship, “Multidisciplinary Training Program in Digital Mental Health” beginning July 2021.
 This fellowship focuses on mental health, and co-trains fellows in psychological science (psychology, psychiatry, and behavioral science) and human-computer interaction (HCI; computer science, communication, engineering, design, and human factors).
 The program provides fellows with research training and mentorship in both mental health and HCI research with the aim of preparing the next generation of digital mental health researchers to tackle the challenges of the field.
 The program is co-led by Drs.
 David Mohr PhD and Madhu Reddy PhD.
-Dr. Mohr is an expert in the use technology and psychological approaches for the treatment of depression and anxiety.
+Dr. Mohr is an expert in the use of technology and psychological approaches for the treatment of depression and anxiety.
 Dr. Reddy is a leader in HCI as applied to medical settings with expertise in qualitative methods.

-CBITs provides a unique scientific home for interdisciplinary scholars working in psychology, HCI, computer science, biostatistics, implementation science, and health disparities.
+CBITs, located in Chicago within Northwestern’s Feinberg School of Medicine, provides a unique scientific home for interdisciplinary scholars working in psychology, HCI, computer science, biostatistics, implementation science, and health disparities.
 The mission of the center is to design, evaluate, and sustainably implement digital mental health solutions.
 The overarching theme of CBITs’ research is focused on the design, evaluation, and implementation of technology-enabled interventions for mental health problems in the context of real world care settings.

 To comply with NIMH rules, fellows must be US citizens or have permanent resident status.
 We are reviewing applications in the fall and on a rolling basis thereafter, until the positions are filled.
 Appointments are for one year, renewable to two.
-To apply, send CV, statement of research interests and goals, & three letters of recommendation to David Mohr, PhD and Madhu Reddy, PhD, care of Lucia Ontiveros (email@example.com), Center for Behavioral Intervention Technologies, Department of Preventive Medicine, 750 N. Lake Shore Drive., 10th Floor, Chicago, IL 60611.
+To apply, send CV, statement of research interests and goals, 1-2 reprints or preprints of scientific publications, & three letters of recommendation to David Mohr, PhD and Madhu Reddy, PhD, care of Lucia Ontiveros at email@example.com, and cc Dr. Emily Lattie at firstname.lastname@example.org.